ljcanalytics/FPL_Project/README.md

   - [Contacts](#contacts)

 ## 📜 About
-This is a Power BI report designed to provide users data from various sources to make strategic decisions to maximise points in the Fantasy Premier League game.
+This is a Power BI report designed to provide users with data from various sources to make strategic decisions to maximise points in the Fantasy Premier League game.

-I built this tool for the below reasons
+I built this tool for the following reasons.

-  1. Easy to refresh report that, in my opinion, provides unique data point that are not provided on by the Fantasy Premier League website.
+1. Easy to refresh report that, in my opinion, provides unique data points that are not provided by the Fantasy Premier League website.
-  2. Showcase my Power BI report building & my ETL skills in one accessible area
+2. Showcase my Power BI report building & my ETL skills in one accessible area.

 ## Datasets